Slevinski/slevinski.github.io/series/formal-signwriting/entries/styling-signs/technical-notes.md

 **Styling Signs**
 The style string as light markup for customization and rich presentation

+Implementation reference only.
+Read the companion technical paper for the conceptual account; use these notes when checking implementation details, style-string syntax, and renderer-facing interpretation.

-These technical notes collect compact notes behind the style string.
+These technical notes are the implementation-oriented companion to the style string paper.
+They collect syntax details, parsing cautions, and renderer-facing interpretation notes.

 ## 0. Minimal style example